 In many cases you can extend your bonus earning by buying gift cards that are good at other stores.
 For example, the Chase Ink Cash card offers 5X at office supply stores (and TV, internet and phone).
 You can go to Staples or Office Depot and buy any gift cards sold there (Amazon.com, gas gift cards, department stores, Visa, MasterCard, Amex, etc.) and you’ll earn 5X points when doing so.
 Similarly, you can buy 3rd party gift cards online from Staples.com and earn 5X.
 Most gift cards have no extra fees, but Visa, Mastercard, and Amex gift cards usually do.
 If buying those, make sure that the value of the points earned far outweigh the fees.

 Caution: When using the US Bank Altitude card, do not use it to buy gift cards.
-Many people have reported having their accounts shut down after buying a modest amount of gift cards!
+In the past, some people have reported having their accounts shut down after buying a modest amount of gift cards!

 Online Shopping Portals